Get exclusive member benefits & effect social change. Join Today

 Your doctor may combine chemotherapy with other types of cancer treatments.

 You can also discuss clinical trial treatments with your doctor, such of biologic therapy, which uses the immune system to fight cancer cells.
-Another option is targeted therapy, which uses drugs to attack specific cancer cells.

 Written by: Carmella Wint and Winnie Yu

 Medically reviewed on: Mar 22, 2016: Steve Kim, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.

 Find information on drug interactions, side effects, and more.
 Go.

 From companies that meet the high standards of service and quality set by AARP.

 Members save 10% on the monthly service charge of qualified AT&T wireless plans.